SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_constexpr.md

                                             // elements
 ```

-Recall that the constexpr in front of pow doesn’t say that pow returns a const value, it says that if base and exp are compile-time constants, pow’s result may be used as a compile-time constant.
-If base and/or exp are not compile-time constants, pow’s result will be computed at runtime.
+Recall that the constexpr in front of pow doesn't say that pow returns a const value, it says that if base and exp are compile-time constants, pow's result may be used as a compile-time constant.
+If base and/or exp are not compile-time constants, pow's result will be computed at runtime.
 That means that pow can not only be called to do things like compile-time-compute the size of a std::array, it can also be called in runtime contexts such as this:

 ```cpp
 auto base = readFromDB("base");